 All participants need to obey the Highway Code and abide by the Road Traffic Act.
 Helmets are mandatory for the sportif and take spare inners, water, some snacks, some money for emergencies and don't forget a bit of sun protection.

-Similar to last year we will have staged start so please estimate your expected time so we can plan the groups, don't worry we will not be rigid and help you cycle with your friends.
+Similar to last year we will have a staged start so please estimate your expected time so we can plan the groups, don't worry we will not be rigid and help you cycle with your friends.
 We do need to set a time limit to let the volunteers go home.
 You must leave the water/feed station by 1230pm, be at Linlithgow canal by 230pm and back at Ingliston by 4pm so we can pack up and go home!

 We leave Ingliston via the West exit onto Lochend Road, and then the B800 to Kirkliston.
 After Kirkliston we head for South Queensferry via Dalmeny, over the cobbles then right under the Forth bridge to head along the coast to Hopetoun, we turn before the entrance to the House and then head for the Forth bridge via the A904.
 On the Fife side, we hug the coast for as long as we can through Rosyth, then Limekilns and Charlestown with 2 short stints on the busy A985 before cutting back to the river and Crombie Point.
 Then taking care of the dogwalkers we cycle along the front to Torryburn, Culross and onto Kincardine Bridge, staying on the footpath and pavement after towards the feed station.